-Only UK applicants are eligible for the MSc Advancing Practice (Clinical Practice) award.
-However, we welcome international applications for the standard MSc Advancing Practice pathway, which can be studied entirely online.
+Only UK applicants are eligible for the MSc Advancing Practice (Clinical Practice) pathway.

 Months of entry

-Working in partnership with clinical experts, patients, health and social care providers, this course is designed for any health and social care professional working in a clinical, education, management or research role who is keen to challenge their thinking, gain new skills and make a difference to their practice.
+Working in partnership with clinical experts, patients and health care providers, this course is designed for any health professional working in a clinical, education, management or research role who is keen to challenge their thinking, gain new skills and make a difference to their practice.

-We welcome applications from those about to complete pre-registration degree courses, those post-registration health and social care professionals working in practice, or those studying as part of other post-graduate level courses.
+We welcome applications from those about to complete pre-registration degree courses, those post-registration health care professionals working in practice, or those studying as part of other post-graduate level courses.